Granta MI connection#

 Set up client authentication for use with provided credentials.

-This method will attempt to connect to the API and uses the provided WWW-Authenticate header to determine whether Negotiate, NTLM, or Basic Authentication should be used.
-The selected authentication method will then be configured for use.
+WWW-Authenticateheader to determine whether NTLM or Basic Authentication should be used.
+The selected authentication scheme will then be configured for use.- Parameters:

-Domain to use for connection if required.
-The default is None.
+str, optional Domain to use for connection if required.
+The default is

 Notes